Privacy Policy

 3. For what purposes and on what legal basis is the data processed?

-• to fulfill legal obligations (Article 6 Para.
+• to fulfill legal obligations (Art.
+6 para.
 1 lit.c GDPR):

-- advertising or marketing (see No. 4),
+- Advertising or marketing (see No. 4),

 - Measures for business management and further development of services and products;